openvinotoolkit/open_model_zoo/models/public/densenet-121-tf/densenet-121-tf.md

 ## Use Case and High-Level Description

-This is an Tensorflow implementation of DenseNet by G. Huang, Z. Liu, K. Weinberger, and L. van der Maaten with ImageNet pretrained models.
-The weights are converted from DenseNet-Keras Models.
-For details see [repository](https://github.com/pudae/tensorflow-densenet/), [paper](https://arxiv.org/pdf/1608.06993.pdf)
+This is an Tensorflow version of `densenet-121` model, one of the DenseNet group of models designed to perform image classification.
+The weights were converted from DenseNet-Keras Models.
+The model have been pretrained on the ImageNet image database For details see [repository](https://github.com/pudae/tensorflow-densenet/), [paper](https://arxiv.org/pdf/1608.06993.pdf)

 ## Example